What causes craniosynostosis?

 For babies up to 6 months of age, CHOC is the only hospital in the region to offer a minimally invasive, endoscopic procedure.
 Two small incisions are made and a small strip of bone is removed, to allow the head to grow normally.
 Babies typically go home from the hospital the next day and will wear a temporary helmet.

-For older babies with craniosynostosis, CHOC neurosurgeons are the regional leaders in performing an open procedure to correct your baby’s head shape, with immediate results.
+For older children with craniosynostosis, CHOC neurosurgeons are the regional leaders in performing an open procedure to correct your child’s head shape, with immediate results.
 Following the operation, it is common for children to have a very swollen face and eyelids.
 The eyes may even swell shut.
-Most babies go to the intensive care unit (ICU) after the operation for close monitoring.
+Most children go to the intensive care unit (ICU) after the operation for close monitoring.

 Problems after surgery may occur suddenly or over a period of time.
 The child may experience any or all of the following complications: